A recipe for Matcha Puff Pastry Twists! Spirals of puff pastry are filled with a matcha spread and drizzled with a sweet matcha icing.

 Matcha Puff Pastry Twists

-I am joining in with a recipe for Matcha Puff Pastry Twists.
+I am joining the event this month with a recipe for Matcha Puff Pastry Twists.
 I came across the idea for these twists in the fun Kawaii Sweet Treats cookbook and adapted them a bit with the addition of even more matcha flavor with a matcha sweetened condensed milk drizzle.

 The puff pastry sheets (store-bought or homemade) are rolled out into equal rectangular sheets.